 Internships at The Henry Moore Institute

 The deadline to apply for our 2013-14 has now passed.
-We will begin advertising new internship projects in Autumn 2013.
+We will begin advertising new internship projects in Winter 2014.

 Each year we invite applications for four funded internships from students across MA programmes at UK universities.
 The internships are aimed at students who have an interest in sculpture and are intended to provide practical experience of working in a museum environment.
 Internships relate to our collections, exhibitions and research programme and involve students working with our resources and curators.